 Like many contemporary artists, however, Henrot’s work exceeds these specific concerns of the digital and collecting, covering diverse terrain in medium and content.
 Having trained as an animator, she produces films, installation, sculpture and watercolours.
 Her work is informed by extensive research and a range of theory typical of French education.
 A cool removed style and wit pervades in an oeuvre which deals with an outer world, one of diverse societies and systems, as well as the unpredictable and unclassifiable inner psychological life of the self.

-Play your Part, Henrot’s survey at the National Gallery of Victoria (NGV), is the artist’s first major exhibition in Australia.
+Is Today Tomorrow, Henrot’s survey at the National Gallery of Victoria (NGV), is the artist’s first major exhibition in Australia.
 Jane Devery, the gallery’s curator of contemporary art, says of Henrot’s work: “She’s inspired by Surrealists, different types of systems, the internet and randomness and the excess of information, and also how disparate things can be thrown together to create poetic but unexpected resonances.”
 Her work takes on big topics that bring together cosmological and sociological angles, such as her acclaimed video work Grosse Fatigue, 2013, translated to ‘great exhaustion’, where images of animals and artefacts from the Smithsonian’s storerooms are set to a rap-like verse, a mash-up of creation myths from different cultures.

-A companion work, The Pale Fox, 2014, will show in Play Your Part.
+A companion work, The Pale Fox, 2014, will show in Is Today Tomorrow.
 “The Pale Fox is very key in that it relates to Grosse Fatigue and comes out of Henrot’s interest in the way we understand the world through objects,” says Devery.
 “She is dealing with ‘cataloguing psychosis’ as she calls it.”
 This large-scale installation includes over 500 objects encompassing books, drawings, photographs and sculptures; some were sourced by Henrot from eBay while others were made by the artist in the traditional sense.
 “She’s looking at this idea that there’s no one way of accounting for the history of the universe,” continues Devery.
 “Throwing all these ideas and systems of belief together to make the point that any universalised knowledge is kind of futile.”

 Another feature of Henrot’s work is its questioning of authority.
 Her Interphones series consists of interactive phone sculptures in pastel colours and cartoon retro shapes.
 When lifted by the visitor, each phone asks questions that are commonly typed into Google, such as ‘Would you ever have sex at work?’ and ‘Are you gluten free?’.
 “They’re about authority and the way that we’re obsessed with googling to get the answer to everything and we’re obedient often in what Google tells us,” says Devery.